Table of Contents

 Aging giant betta tend to sleep a lot.
 How much they sleep really depends on their age.
 But the older they get, more often they take naps.

-Seize to Make Bubble Nests
+Making Bubble Nests

 If your betta had beautiful fins in the beginning and they are now curled and ragged, it means your fish is aging.
 Old betta fins tend to curl or twist over time.